Pneumatic Institution: James Watt's involvement

 James Watt supported the Institution because conventional methods had failed to help against his son's pulmonary tuberculosis (known as consumption at the time), which had previously claimed his daughter Jessie.
 The suggestion of engaging Beddoes to treat Jessie had been made by Erasmus Darwin, and Beddoes undertook to administer "fixt air" (carbon dioxide), despite the absence of suitable equipment.
 The treatment had no beneficial effect and Watt's daughter died.

 Watt designed many of the apparatuses and techniques necessary to produce and administer various gases.

 Disestablishment and legacy

 The Pneumatic Institution was converted into a normal hospital when typhus broke out in Bristol in 1800.
 Davy left in 1801 to join Sir Joseph at the Royal Institution.
 The Bristol Pneumatic Institution closed down in 1802.
 Many of the techniques and tools developed by Watt for the Pneumatic Institution are still used in modern medicine.

+Further information, including a detailed History page, can be found at the Institution's own website.